Beating the Optimal Verification of Entangled States via Collective Strategies

 In this work, we fully utilize the power of collective strategies by proposing a scheme of verifying arbitrary entangled states with arbitrarily high efficiency that beats the optimal global verification.
 The construction of the collective scheme is easy to realize experimentally and scalable with a linear increasing on hardware requirement.
+Importantly, we can always scale the scheme with larger ensembles to improve the efficiency further, but without increasing the quantum memory, which is desirable for practical implementations.
 In the meantime, our approach can synchronously preserve and enhance the unmeasured states, thereby boosting their fidelity for any subsequent tasks, which is particularly desirable for online tasks.
 Furthermore, the collective scheme can provide additional insight into the specific types of noise affecting the system, thereby facilitating targeted improvements.

 \textit{The collective QSV scheme.---} An overview of the collective QSV scheme is depicted in Fig.~\ref{fig:strategy}.
 Our objective is to verify a device that claims to produce a target state $\ket{\psi}$ by collectively using $k$ copies of the states generated by the device.
 The procedure consists of the following three steps: (1) SWAP projection on all the $k$ copies; (2) random permutation; (3) standard QSV on a subset of $t(\leq k)$ copies.
-Note that the last step is based on the trade-off between time consumption and sample consumption of the verification procedure.
+Note that the last step is based on the tradeoff between time consumption and sample consumption of the verification procedure.

-Firstly, the SWAP projection on two quantum states is defined as ${D=(\openone+S)/2}$, where $S$ denotes the SWAP operation between the two states.
+First, the SWAP projection on two quantum states is defined as ${D=(\openone+S)/2}$, where $S$ denotes the SWAP operation between the two states.
 This procedure, known as the SWAP test, measures the similarity between two quantum states in terms of purity \cite{barenco_stabilisation_1996, buhrman_quantum_2001}.
-Thus, the SWAP projection is also useful for quantum state purification \cite{ricci_experimental_2004}, which in turn can be beneficial for quantum cooling \cite{cotler_quantum_2019}.
+Thus, the SWAP projection is also useful for quantum state purification \cite{ricci_experimental_2004, Childs_2025_streaming}, which in turn can be beneficial for quantum cooling \cite{cotler_quantum_2019} and error mitigation \cite{Huggins_2021_virtual, Koczor_2021_exponential, czarnik_2021_qubit, Quek_2024_multivariate}.
 For $k$ quantum states, the SWAP projection is extended to